jim58/moose/README.md

 file archiving with duplicate file avoidance

-a perl module for manageing apache user accounts
+a perl module for managing apache user accounts